lgchiaretto/tmux/README.md

 # Tmux Configuration

-This repository contains a custom `.tmux.conf` configuration file to improve productivity while using Tmux, a terminal multiplexer.
-Below is a detailed explanation of the key shortcuts and features configured.
+This repository contains a custom `.tmux.conf` configuration file to improve productivity while using Tmux

 ## Table of Contents